shiroyasha/blog-source/source/posts/2017-11-18-selecting-for-share-and-update-in-postgresql.html.md

 ## Processing Non-Locked Database Rows

-Select for update can be rigid lock on your table.
+Select for update can be a rigid lock on your table.
 Concurrent processes can be blocked and starved out.
-Waiting is the slowest for of concurrent processing.
+Waiting is the slowest form of concurrent processing.
-If only one CPU can be active at a time, it is pointless to vertically scale your servers.
+If only one CPU can be active at a time, it is pointless to scale your servers.
 For this purpose, in PostgreSQL there is a mechanism for selecting only rows that are not locked.

 The `select ... for update skip locked` is a statement that allows you to query rows that have no locks.
 Let's observe the following scenario to grasp its use